John Eric Bartholomew OBE (14 May 1926 – 28 May 1984)

 Yet, although, Morecambe appeared to be spontaneously funny, he actually went to great lengths practising and preparing his acts.
 Indeed his wife, Joan Bartlett, said that Eric Morecambe would begin worrying about the Christmas special by June.
 Morecambe had exacting standards, and the great success of the programmer only made him more determined to keep find better jokes and better ways of doing the show – such standards became increasingly stressful to maintain, and Morecambe’s health suffered as a result.

 His first major heart attack occurred in 1968.
-He was saved by a passer by who rushed him to hospital in his car.
+He was saved by a passer-by who rushed him to hospital in his car.
 Later Morecambe heard that his ‘rival’ Des O Connor had heard about his heart attack on and asked his audience on live TV to pray for his recovery.
-When Morecambe later heard he thanked O’Connor and said “It was the prayers of those six or seven people which made all the difference.” – Des O’Connor was frequently the butt of jokes by Morecambe and Wise, though Des was quite happy and used to even write his own self-depreciating jokes.
+When Morecambe later heard he thanked O’Connor and said: “It was the prayers of those six or seven people which made all the difference.” – Des O’Connor was frequently the butt of jokes by Morecambe and Wise, though Des was quite happy and used to even write his own self-depreciating jokes.

 Another feature of the Morecambe and Wise shows was the many great celebrities who were guests on the show.
 But, in his own style, Morecambe would fail to recognise the stars and gently insult them.
 For example, calling Ringo Star of the Beatles – Bongo.

 In 1979, Morecambe had another heart attack and only survived thanks to pioneering heart surgery by Magdi Yacoub.
 Following this, Morecambe increasingly strived to pursue a solo career – having grown somewhat tired of his double act.
 It was perhaps loyalty to his partner Ernie Wise that kept it going.
-Nevertheless, despite his ill-health, he managed to wrote screenplays and his own novels.
+Nevertheless, despite his ill-health, he managed to write screenplays and his own novels.

 In 1984, Eric Morecambe collapsed after a performance on stage, suffering a third and this time fatal heart attack.
 He died later at Cheltenham General hospital aged 58.